SpaceX capsule and NASA crew make 1st splashdown in 45 years

 It was the first splashdown by U.S. astronauts in 45 years, with the first commercially built and operated spacecraft to carry people to and from orbit.
 The return clears the way for another SpaceX crew launch as early as next month and possible tourist flights next year.

-Test pilots Doug Hurley and Bob Behnken rode the SpaceX Dragon capsule back to Earth less than a day after departing the International Space Station and two months after blasting off from Florida.
-The capsule parachuted into the calm gulf waters off the coast of Pensacola, hundreds of miles from Tropical Storm Isaias pounding Florida’s Atlantic coast.
+Test pilots Doug Hurley and Bob Behnken arrived back on Earth in their SpaceX Dragon capsule named Endeavour, less than a day after departing the International Space Station and two months after blasting off from Florida.
+The capsule parachuted into the calm gulf waters about 40 miles off the coast of Pensacola, hundreds of miles from Tropical Storm Isaias pounding Florida’s Atlantic coast.

-“Welcome back to planet Earth and thanks for flying SpaceX,” the company's Mission Control said.
+“Welcome back to planet Earth and thanks for flying SpaceX,” said Mission Control from SpaceX headquarters.

+“It’s a little bit overwhelming to see everybody here considering the things that have gone on the last few months since we’ve been off planet," Hurley said after arriving back home in Houston Sunday evening where they were greeted by a small masked-gathering of family and officials, including Musk.

+Musk had rushed to Houston from SpaceX headquarters in Hawthorne, California, to welcome them.
+He was clearly moved — and relieved — while addressing the group.

+“I’m not very religious, but I prayed for this one,” he said.

-The astronauts' ride home in the capsule dubbed Endeavour was fast, bumpy and hot, at least on the outside.
+The astronauts' ride back to Earth was fast, bumpy and hot, at least on the outside.

 The spacecraft went from a screaming orbital speed of 17,500 mph (28,000 kph) to 350 mph (560 kph) during atmospheric reentry, and finally to 15 mph (24 kph) at splashdown.
 Peak heating during descent was 3,500 degrees Fahrenheit (1,900 degrees Celsius).
 The anticipated top G forces felt by the crew: four to five times the force of Earth’s gravity.

-A SpaceX recovery ship with more than 40 staff, including doctors and nurses, moved in following splashdown, with two smaller, faster boats leading the way.
+Within a half-hour of splashdown, the scorched and blistered 16-foot capsule was hoisted aboard a SpaceX recovery ship with a staff of more than 40, including doctors and nurses.
 To keep the returning astronauts safe in the pandemic, the recovery crew quarantined for two weeks and were tested for the coronavirus.

-SpaceX expected it to take a half-hour for the ship to arrive at the capsule and additional time to lift it out of the water onto the deck.
-The astronauts had plenty of seasick bags if needed while waiting in the bobbing capsule.
-A flight surgeon was going to be the first to look into the capsule, once the hatch swung open.
-After medical exams, the astronauts were expected to fly home to Houston for a reunion with their wives and sons.
+The opening of the hatch was held up briefly by extra checks for toxic rocket fumes outside the capsule.
+After medical checkups, the astronauts were flown by helicopter to Pensacola and then to Houston.

+There was one unexpected problem that could have endangered the operation: Once the capsule was in the water, private boats "just made a beeline for it,” and got too close, said NASA Administrator Jim Bridenstine, promising to do better next time at keeping sightseers on pleasure boats safely away.
+NASA video showed one vessel flying a large campaign flag for President Donald Trump.

 The last time NASA astronauts returned from space to water was on July 24, 1975, in the Pacific, the scene of most splashdowns, to end a joint U.S.-Soviet mission known as Apollo-Soyuz.
 The Mercury and Gemini crews in the early to mid-1960s parachuted into the Atlantic, while most of the later Apollo capsules hit the Pacific.
 The lone Russian “splashdown” was in 1976 on a partially frozen lake amid a blizzard following an aborted mission; the harrowing recovery took hours.

+Gemini and Apollo astronaut Thomas Stafford — the commander of the last crew to splash down — watched the reentry on TV from his Florida home.
+While pleased with the crew’s safe return, he wasn’t overly impressed.
+“It’s what we did over 50 years ago," he said.

-SpaceX made history with this mission, which launched May 30 from NASA's Kennedy Space Center.
+Its throwback splashdown aside, SpaceX made history with the mission, which launched May 30 from NASA's Kennedy Space Center.
 It was the first time a private company launched people into orbit and also the first launch of NASA astronauts from home turf in nearly a decade.
-Hurley came full circle, serving as pilot of NASA’s last space shuttle flight in 2011 and the commander of this SpaceX flight.
+Hurley was the pilot of NASA’s last space shuttle flight in 2011 and the commander of this SpaceX flight.

-Musk monitored the descent and splashdown from SpaceX Mission Control in Hawthorne, California.

 NASA turned to SpaceX and also Boeing to build capsules and ferry astronauts to and from the space station, following the retirement of the shuttles.
 Until Hurley and Behnken rocketed into orbit, NASA astronauts relied on Russian rockets.
 SpaceX already had experience hauling cargo to the space station, bringing those capsules back to a Pacific splashdown.